Terra (blockchain)

 Terra is a blockchain protocol and payment platform used for algorithmic stablecoins.
 The project was created in 2018 by Terraform Labs, a startup co-founded by Do Kwon and Daniel Shin.
-It is most known for its Terra stablecoin and the associated Luna reserve asset cryptocurrency.
+It is best known for its Terra algorithmic stablecoin and the associated LUNA reserve asset cryptocurrency.

-In May 2022, the Terra blockchain was temporarily halted after the collapse of the stablecoin TerraUSD (UST) and Luna, in an event that wiped out almost $45 billion in market capitalisation within a week.
+In May 2022, the Terra blockchain was temporarily halted after the collapse of the algorithmic stablecoin TerraUSD (UST) and the cryptocurrency LUNA, an event that wiped out almost $45 billion in market capitalization within a week.
+On January 21, 2024, the company filed for bankruptcy.

 Design

 Terra is a blockchain that leverages fiat-pegged stablecoins to power a payment system.
-For consensus the Terra blockchain uses a proof-of-stake codesign.
-Several stablecoins are built atop the Terra protocol, including TerraUSD, which was the third largest stablecoin by market capitalisation before its collapse in May 2022.
-The Terra blockchain has a fully functional ecosystem of Dapps such as Anchor, Mirror, and Pylon which has utilised the stable-coin infrastructure of Terra.
+For consensus, the Terra blockchain uses a proof-of-stake codesign.
+Several stablecoins are built atop the Terra protocol, including TerraUSD, which was the third largest stablecoin by market capitalization before its collapse in May 2022.
+The Terra blockchain has a fully-functional ecosystem of decentralized applications (or DApps), such as Anchor, Mirror, and Pylon, which utilized the stable-coin infrastructure of Terra.

-Terra is a group of algorithmic stablecoins, named according to the currencies to which they are pegged—for example, TerraUSD (UST) is pegged to the U.S. dollar.
-Luna serves as the primary backing asset for Terra, and is also used as a governance token for users to vote on Terra community proposals.
-UST stablecoins were not backed by U.S. dollars; instead, it was designed to maintain its peg through a complex model called a "burn and mint equilibrium".
-This method uses a two-token system, whereby one token is supposed to remain stable (UST) while the other token (LUNA) is meant to absorb volatility.
+Terra is a group of algorithmic stablecoins, named according to the currencies to which they were pegged—for example, TerraUSD (UST) was pegged to the U.S. dollar.
+LUNA served as the primary backing asset for Terra, also used as a governance token for users to vote on Terra community proposals.
+UST stablecoins were not backed by U.S. dollars; instead, they were designed to maintain their peg through a complex model called "burn and mint equilibrium".
+This method uses a two-token system in which one token is supposed to remain stable (UST) while the other (LUNA) is meant to absorb volatility.

 The Anchor Protocol was a lending and borrowing protocol built on the Terra chain.
-Investors who deposited UST in the Anchor Protocol were receiving a 19.45% yield that was paid out from Terra's reserves.
-Due to such a high-yielding mechanism of the Anchor Protocol, some critics raised concerns that Kwon's stablecoin model could function like a "ginormous Ponzi scheme".
-Mirror Protocol was another project based on the Terra chain, which designed and offered financial derivatives that virtually "mirrored" actual listed stocks.
+Investors who deposited UST in the Anchor Protocol were receiving a 19.45% yield paid out from Terra's reserves.
+Due to such a high yield, some critics raised concerns that Kwon's stablecoin model could function like a "ginormous Ponzi scheme".
+Mirror Protocol was another Terra chain project, which designed and offered financial derivatives designed to "mirror" traditional listed stocks.